EricssonResearch/dnt/test/srv6/README.md

 $ sudo python3 srv6.py debug tsn

 Possible scenarios are `ipv6`, `ipv4` and `tsn`.
 The default is `ipv6`, so if `debug` is specified only, ipv6 scenario is supposed.
 After running the debug scenario, a mininet prompt is presented and the traffic can be generated manually.
-Note that in debug mode the generated R2DTWO logfiles are not removed, they must be removed manually.
+Note that in debug mode the generated DNT logfiles are not removed, they must be removed manually.

 ## Network topology